-In April of 1957 a second location was opened in the Tanglewood area at 5016 San Felipe.
+In April 1957 a second location was opened in the Tanglewood area at 5016 San Felipe.
 The fact that this new location was so far from the Rice area necessitated a change in name to “Rice Food Markets”.
 By 1960 Rice had added another location bringing their total up to 3.
-The same year a merger took place with another grocery chain also owned by a local family known as “Jack’s”.
+The same year a merger took place with another grocery chain owned by a local family known as “Jack’s”.
 This brought the total store count up to 6.
 The chain had a brief stint on the public market from 1968 through the late 70s.
-This ended with the original founding family reclaimed control of the store.
+Which ended when the original founding family reclaimed control of the store.

 Rice Epicurean Emerges

-|201||2500 Rice Boulevard||Rice Food Market 1937-???? | Rice Epicurean ????-2003 | Bombay Kids 2004-2010, Elite Care 2011-Present|
+|201||2500 Rice Boulevard Houston, TX 77005||Rice Food Market 1937-19??, Rice Epicurean 19??-2003, Bombay Kids 2004-2010, Elite Care 2011-Present|

-|202||5016 San Felipe||Rice Food Market 1957-1987, Rice Epicurean 1987-2012, The Fresh Market 2013-2016, Total Wine Superstore 2017-Present|
+|202||5016 San Felipe St Houston, TX 77056||Rice Food Market 1957-1987, Rice Epicurean 1987-2012, The Fresh Market 2013-2016, Total Wine Superstore 2017-Present|

-|203||3102 Kirby Drive||Eagle Supermarket | Rice Food Market 1984-1990, Rice Epicurean 1990-2001, Bed Bath and Beyond 2001-Present|
+|203||3102 Kirby Dr Houston, TX 77098||Eagle Supermarket ????-1984, Rice Food Market 1984-1990, Rice Epicurean 1990-2001, Bed Bath and Beyond 2001-Present|

-|204||12516 Memorial Drive||Lewis & Croeker 1963-1997 | Rice Epicurean 1997-2012, The Fresh Market 2012-2016, Total Wine Superstore 2017-Present|
+|204||12516 Memorial Dr Houston, TX 77024||Lewis & Coker 1963-1997, Rice Epicurean 1997-2012, The Fresh Market 2012-2016, Total Wine Superstore 2017-Present|

 |205||2020 Fountain View Dr Houston, TX 77057||Safeway May 19, 1974-1989, AppleTree 1989-1993 Rice Epicurean 1994-Present|